Experienced attorney you can count on

 T-bone accidents are often caused by:

-- Distracted driving: Drivers who take their eyes off the road for only a few seconds may not be prepared to slow down when approaching an intersection, or another vehicle making a left turn.
+- Distracted driving: Drivers who take their eyes off the road for only a few seconds may not be prepared to slow down when approaching an intersection, or another car making a left turn.
 Distracted driving can involve using a handheld device, using a built-in infotainment system, eating, looking in the mirror or talking to passengers without paying attention to the road ahead.

 - Impaired driving: Driving while drunk, drugged or tired can cause delays in judgment and reaction time.
-A driver who isn’t mentally prepared to take evasive actions to avoid a crash, may end up running a red light or stop sign, or hitting a vehicle making a left turn.
+A driver who isn’t mentally prepared to take evasive actions to avoid a crash, may end up running a red light or stop sign, or hitting a car making a left turn.

 - Speeding and reckless driving: No matter how skilled or mentally sharp a driver may be, speeding increases the risk of causing a T-bone accident.